 Aluminium is now by far the most popular choice for contemporary building projects, due to its sleek sight lines and narrow profiles.
 Architects and designers are focusing on more modern designs largely driven by the popularity of larger glass areas and openings, with the use of bi-folding and sliding doors.

-Whether you’re renovating, extending an existing property for a more modern appearance, or building a new home, our Re-AL Contemporary Aluminium system is the perfect solution.
+Whether you’re renovating, extending an existing property for a more modern appearance, or building a new home, our Contemporary Aluminium system is the perfect solution.

 Our internally glazed sash has an exceptionally low profile, sitting at just 6mm, along with a fully square frame, the window appears almost completely flat.